AR Shopping Platform

 High-fidelity version 1 introduced the community page: users upload their own rooms and furniture in AR, which gives people a reason to come back to the platform.

-The AR view places the stitched model in the buyer's room with accurate materials, and accurate damage, because it comes from real photos.
+Buyers inspect the finished model from every angle, then place it in their room at full scale.
+The AR view carries accurate materials, and accurate damage, because it comes from real photos, and surfaces the product's details right in the scene.
 Open questions for the next pass: specular objects, baked-in lighting, and closing the mesh under the object.

 Credits